czetsuyatech/ct-keycloak-iam/README.md

 multi-tenancy, custom storage, n-level resellers by extending Keycloak through its SPIs such as storage, authentication, identity provider, etc.

+## Versions

+This project is running on:

+- Keycloak 16.1.1
+- MySQL JDBC Driver 8.0.29

 ## Features

 ### Custom login page